 except for any period during which the prisoner is in custody in a prison in a participating State or Territory under a provision of a corresponding law corresponding with regulation 54R(2) or 54T.

-[Regulation 54Q inserted in Gazette 3 Apr 2007 p.
+[Regulation 54Q inserted: Gazette 3 Apr 2007 p.
 1502.]

 54R.
 Interstate escorts